Menopause and HIV

 - Taking Care of Yourself

 Menopause is a normal part of a woman's life.
-Often called "the change of life," it refers to that point in time when a woman's menstrual periods stop.
-Perimenopause is the time of transition leading up to a woman's final menstrual period; it involves a series of bodily changes that can last from one to several years.
+Often called "the change of life," it refers to that point in time when a woman's menstrual periods have stopped.
+Perimenopause is the time of transition leading up to a woman's final menstrual period; it involves a series of bodily changes that can take from one to several years.
 Once your body has completed these changes, and you have not had your period for 12 months in a row, you have passed through menopause.

 Women usually experience menopause between the ages of 38 and 58; the average age is 51.
-There is some evidence that women living with HIV (HIV+) may experience menopause earlier.
-However, the symptoms of menopause appear to be the same for both women living with HIV and HIV-negative women.
+There is some evidence that women living with HIV (HIV+) may experience menopause earlier than HIV-negative women.
+There is also some evidence that the symptoms of menopause may be more intense for women living with HIV, but there is no definitive proof of this.

-The changes of menopause begin when your ovaries (female reproductive organs containing eggs) naturally begin to slow down the making of the female sex hormones, estrogen and progesterone.
+The changes of menopause begin when your ovaries (female reproductive organs containing eggs) naturally begin to slow down production of the female sex hormones, estrogen and progesterone.
 When you near menopause, estrogen levels drop.
 You stop having regular cycles and eventually you can no longer get pregnant.

 A woman can usually tell she is getting close to menopause because her periods start changing.
-During this time of perimenopause, hormone levels rise and fall unevenly, and you may experience symptoms such as:
+During this time, hormone levels rise and fall unevenly, and she may experience symptoms such as:

 - Increasingly irregular periods: